nashspence/everyday-scripts/docs/run_shuffle_pipeline.md

 ## 1 Purpose

-Wraps **three helpers**—`make_shuffle_clips.py → concat_shuffle.py → cleanup.py`—so you can cut, merge, and tidy a random highlight reel in a single command.
+Wraps **three helpers**—`make_shuffle_clips.py → concat_shuffle.py → cleanup`—so you can cut, merge, and tidy a random highlight reel in a single command.
 Default output is a **10‑minute (600 s) montage** on your Desktop plus a full log, but every parameter of the underlying tools is exposed for power‑users.

 ---